The Best Lenses for Digital SLR Cameras

 While you can count the number of available digital SLR cameras on your hands, you need a wall chart to keep track of all the lenses.

-Let's get the bad news out of the way first: lenses are EXPENSIVE (the good ones at least), and I'll talk more about this in just a moment.
+Here's the bad news: lenses are EXPENSIVE (the good ones at least), and I'll talk more about this in just a moment.

 The good news?
-I've spent hours researching lenses across all of the camera manufacturers, and have put my findings about the best lenses for digital SLR cameras into the pages that follow.
+I've spent hours researching lenses across all of the camera manufacturers, and have narrowed down the options to a handful of the best lenses for your digital SLR.

 Let me say this right upfront to make it clear: when it comes to lenses for your digital SLR, don't buy on price alone.

-As you research lenses more, you'll find a huge price discrepancy between them.
+As you research lenses more, you'll find a huge price discrepancy between them: some lenses cost $80 while others cost $6,000.

 A lot of factors affect the price of a lens including its focal length, maximum aperture, and any additional features it may include (like image stabilization).